huandney/Anki-Insert-Randomized-Lists/README.md

 - **Anki Desktop (version 2.1.50 and later)**: The script works natively due to the implementation of `sessionStorage`.

-- **Anki Desktop (version 2.1.49 and earlier)**: For these versions, it is necessary to use the ['Cookie Monster'](https://ankiweb.net/shared/info/1501583548) add-on to ensure the functionality of the randomization script.
+- **Anki Desktop (version 2.1.49 and earlier)**: For these versions, it is necessary to use the [Cookie Monster](https://ankiweb.net/shared/info/1501583548) add-on to ensure the functionality of the randomization script.

 - **AnkiMobile**: The functionality of the script has not been officially tested, but it is likely to work correctly.

 - **Add-on Compatibility**: The add-on has been tested and confirmed to work correctly on all Anki versions, from 2.1.15 to 2.1.65 (and later).

+## Troubleshooting

+If you are having problems with the add-on, please check the following:

+* Make sure that the JavaScript code is correctly inserted into the card template.
+* And that the content of the Front Template field is wrapped with `<span id="front">CONTENTS HERE</span>`.
+* See the compatibility section above.

+If you are still having problems, please contact the author of the add-on.